eavonius/powerdelivery/environments.markdown

 # Environments

 To smoothly deploy products through the various environments in a typical release process (development, test, production etc.), it makes sense to figure out what computing resources are necessary to host the product as early as possible.
-Waiting until the end of an engineering effort to provision test and production infrastructure is one of the best ways to blow release schedules out of the water.
+Waiting until the end of an engineering effort to provision test and production infrastructure is one of the best ways to miss your release goals.

 Whether a physical computer or a virtual machine (on-premise or in the cloud), powerdelivery refers to each computing unit as a node.